skummer/demoBDD/README.md

 Scenario: Successful registration with valid login information (Happy Case)

-        o	Given I have launched the browser and I have opened the registration page o	WHEN I have entered the registration information and I have pressed submit button o	THEN I should see the thank you message
+        o	Given I have launched the browser and I have opened the registration page o	WHEN I have entered the registration information and Page has valid registration information o	THEN I press the submit button and I should see the thank you message

         Keywords:
 			1. I have launched the browser
 			2. I have opened the registration page
 			3. I have entered the registration information
-			4. I have pressed the submit button
-			5. I have launched the browser and I have opened the registration page
+			4. Page has valid registration
-			6. I have entered the registration information and I have pressed submit button
+			5. I press the submit button
-			7. I should see the thank you message
+			6. I should see the thankyou message
-			8. Page does not contain missing field error message
-			9. Page does not contain password length error message